 Once again Nature teaches

-"Basically we took the natural processes, the natural algal blooms, which are the basis of the food chain in the ocean, and brought them ashore on a large scale."
+“We basically took the natural processes, the natural algal blooms, that are the basis of the food chain in the ocean, and brought them to land on a large scale.”

 Raffael Jovine, co-founder and chief scientist of Brilliant Planet.

-Massive algal blooms occur seasonally in the ocean - Brilliant Planet's system takes the process to land with enormous benefits.
+Massive algal blooms occur seasonally in the ocean – Brilliant Planet's system brings the process to land with huge benefits.
 One for all?
 The price: less than $ 50 per tonne of CO2 captured.
 It is ONE TENTH of the costs of different plants.

-For those with legitimate doubts: the startup has been running its test site for almost 5 years to prove that the project works.
-And this algae growing plant is already the third after the first pilot projects in South Africa and Oman.
-In 2023 the last test facility will begin, and in 2024 the first real commercial facility will finally begin.
+For those who have legitimate doubts: the startup has been running its test site for almost 5 years to prove that the project works.
+And this algae growth plant is already the third after the first pilot projects in South Africa and Oman.
+In 2023 the last test facility will begin, and in 2024 finally the first real commercial plant.

 There is half a million square kilometers (more than 300.000 square miles) of coastal and flat desert land in the world, from Africa to South America to Australia.